AlexReshetnik/Ext_Castom_PIP_stopwatch/README.md

 I saved everything on the PC, and in git everything was in one repository (AllProjectForStyding), now I sorted everything and created a separate repository

+The idea is to display picture-in-picture as a timer. with canvas

 This is an extension for chome

 Problems appeared: when closing the extension, crypt stops and pip closes